mohamed1232005/AIC-Competition-/README.md

 ## 4. Prediction and Submission
 After training, the respective models are used to predict labels for the held-out test set.

-The predictions from both MI and SSVEP models are combined.
+The predictions from both the MI and SSVEP models are combined.

-Finally, a submission.csv file is generated, containing the id of each test trial and its corresponding predicted label, formatted as required for submission.
+Finally, a submission.csv file is generated, containing the ID of each test trial and its corresponding predicted label, formatted as required for submission.

 # Evaluation
 The primary evaluation metric for this project is the mean classification accuracy over a held-out test set.
-This metric is computed separately for SSVEP and MI trials and then averaged, ensuring a balanced assessment of performance across both paradigms.
+This metric is computed separately for SSVEP and MI trials and then averaged to ensure a balanced assessment of performance across both paradigms.

 # Dependencies
 To run this project, you will need the following Python libraries: